 Old Kingdom Tombs of Mastaba

-The Saqqara complex is one of the most important archeological sites in Egypt.
-It is the burial area of the first dynasties of the old kingdom.
+The Saqqara complex is one of the most important archaeological sites in Egypt.
+It is the burial ground of the first dynasties of the Old Kingdom.

 The old kingdom was a period of prosperity and ease, reflected in the structures constructed in this era.
 Pyramids, like the step pyramid of Djoser, the most ancient rock structure in history, and the pyramid of Unas, tombs like the tomb of Irukaptah and Mehu, Mastaba tombs like the Mastaba tomb of Mereruka and Khnumhotep and Niankhkhnum, make the Saqqara complex one of the most important tourist attractions in Egypt.

 In this article, I will shed some light on the most critical tombs at Saqqara.

 This tomb is nicknamed the Butcher's Tomb because it belongs to Irukaptah, the butcher of a king from the 5th dynasty.
 His formal titles were "Head of the Butchers of the Great House" and "Waab Priest of the King."

 The tomb of Irukaptah in Saqqara has particular significance for two reasons:

 - The first reason is that its design differs from any other Saqqara tomb.